xcoder-tool/XCoder/README.md

-# XCoder - easy to use modding tool
+# XCoder: The Easy Modding Tool

-Multiplatform modding tool for ANY Supercell\`s game.
+A multiplatform modding tool designed for ANY Supercell game.

 ## About

-Work with Supercell\`s files on **any** os!
-SC and CSV are supported for all Supercell\`s games.
+Effortlessly work with Supercell's game files on **any** operating system!
+XCoder offers support for SC and CSV formats across all Supercell games.

-### Features:
+### Features

-- SC compile / decompile;
+- SC compile / decompile
-- Compression and decompression.
+- Compression and decompression

-### How to install and use
+### Installation and Usage

-- On Windows:
+**Windows:**

-  - Download Python 3.7 or newer version from [official page](https://www.python.org/downloads/);
+1. Download Python 3.7 or a newer version from the [official page](https://www.python.org/downloads/).
-  - Install Python.
-While Installing, enable such parameters as "Add Python to PATH", "Install pip", "Install py launcher", "Associate files with Python" and "Add Python to environment variables";
+2. During installation, select options like "Add Python to PATH," "Install pip," "Install py launcher," "Associate files with Python," and "Add Python to environment variables."
-  - Download XCoder from the [releases page](https://github.com/Vorono4ka/XCoder/releases) and extract it;
+3. Download XCoder from the [releases page](https://github.com/Vorono4ka/XCoder/releases) and extract the files.
-  - Locate the extracted directory and install required modules:
+4. Go to the extracted directory and install required modules by executing: `pip install -r requirements.txt`
-    ```pip install -r requirements.txt```;
-  - Execute "main.py" file.
+5. Run the "main.py" file.

-- On Linux:
+**Linux:**

-  - Open Terminal and install Python by executing following command:
-    ```sudo apt-get update && sudo apt-get install python3 python3-pip```;
+1. Open Terminal and install Python using: `sudo apt-get update && sudo apt-get install python3 python3-pip`
-  - Download XCoder from the [releases page](https://github.com/Vorono4ka/XCoder/releases) and extract it;
+2. Download XCoder from the [releases page](https://github.com/xcoder-tool/XCoder/releases) and extract the files.
-  - Locate the extracted directory and install required modules by executing following command:
-    ```sudo pip3 install -r requirements.txt```;
+3. Navigate to the extracted directory and install necessary modules by executing: `sudo pip3 install -r requirements.txt`
-  - Execute "main.py" file.
+4. Run the "main.py" file.

-- On Android:
+**Android:**

-  - Download and install PyDroid app from [Google Play](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3);
+1. Download and install the PyDroid app from [Google Play](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3).
-  - Open PyDroid and wait until Python installs;
+2. Open PyDroid and wait for Python installation.
-  - Download XCoder from the [releases page](https://github.com/Vorono4ka/XCoder/releases) and extract it;
+3. Get XCoder from the [releases page](https://github.com/Vorono4ka/XCoder/releases) and extract the files.
-  - Install loguru using pip;
+4. Install loguru using pip.
-  - In PyDroid open and execute "main.py" file.
+5. In PyDroid, open and execute the "main.py" file.

-### In the plans:
+### Upcoming Features

-- CSV updating.
+- CSV updating

 ## Credits

-This tool is based on Original [XCoder](https://github.com/MasterDevX/xcoder), Developer: [MasterDevX](https://github.com/MasterDevX)</br>
+XCoder is based on the original [XCoder](https://github.com/MasterDevX/xcoder), developed by [MasterDevX](https://github.com/MasterDevX).</br>

-Many thanks to [spiky_Spike](https://github.com/spiky-s) for the provided developments
+Special thanks to [spiky_Spike](https://github.com/spiky-s) for their contributions.